Frequently Asked Questions

 Q: What average is good enough for the scratch division?

-A: We suggest that 180 is the borderline number to start thinking about entering the scratch division, but there is no required number.
+A: We suggest that 180-185 on 'house'-level patterns is the borderline number to start thinking about entering the scratch division, but there is no required number.
 Any bowler can compete in whichever division they choose.
-For example, we have 190+ bowlers competing in the handicap division, and a few 175 and lower averages in the scratch division.
+For example, we have some 190+ bowlers competing in the handicap division, and some 175 and lower averages in the scratch division.
+Season-long points races may also be a large factor in choice of division.
 There are pros and cons either way.
 The choice of division is the bowlers'.

 Q: Do I have to bowl all the tournaments?